FiQCI/fiqci-examples/qiskit/README.md

 | [Bernstein Vazirani]( #bernstein-vazirani)           | `bv.py`                 | `python bernstein_vazirani.py --backend helmi` |
 | [GHZ state]( #ghz-state)                             | `ghz.py`                | `python ghz.py --backend helmi`                |

 All examples have command line arguments which can be viewed with the `-h` or `--help` option.
-You can run the scripts with the `-h` option in the login node.
+You can run the scripts with the `-h` option in the LUMI login node.
 Using this also prints some example usage for each example.
 Each example also has the verbose option built in, add the `-v` or `--verbose` command line argument.

 ## Running on LUMI